-Maxim Rigaux is a postdoctoral visiting fellow at the University of Chicago, Department of Romance Languages and Literatures.
-He specializes in the cultural and literary histories of the early modern Iberian world.
+Maxim Rigaux is a postdoctoral researcher of the ERC-StG project WINK, hosted at the Universitat Autònoma de Barcelona.
+As a recipient of postdoctoral fellowships by the B.A.E.F. and the Fulbright Commission, he has been a visiting scholar at the University of Chicago in 2018-2019.
+Maxim specializes in the cultural and literary histories of the early modern Iberian world.
 His main interests include the interactions between Latin and the vernacular languages, the relationships between text and image, race and gender studies, and multilingualism.

 The open vision of RELICS towards European literary identities helps me to tackle questions related to Spain’s imperial project in the early modern period, and especially to explore the role that the Latin language and tradition played in it.
 RELICS offers me an ideal platform to look at the cultural and literary challenges of the period from a broader perspective.
 While many of the writers I study differ from each other in many ways, Latin-as a shared cultural legacy that gives individuals certain grip to an ever changing world-is the one element that always connects them.”